george24601/notes/tidb/misc.md

 ### PD

 PD leader is different from the etcd leader!
+PD is on active-standby, uses the etcd for leader election

 physical time + logical time
 1. when PD becomes leader, will get last saved time from etcd, and hold until current time >= that value